subshell/helm-charts/charts/sophora-server/README.md

 ### Postgres native sidecar (k8s 1.29+)

-All Sophora cluster server since version 5 and all Sophora staging server since version 6 require a postgres database.
+**All Sophora cluster server since version 5 and all Sophora staging server since version 6 require a postgres database**

-However, Sophora staging server support replica scaling, but still require one unique postgres database per instance.
+However, while the Sophora staging server supports replica scaling, each instance still requires a dedicated PostgreSQL database.
-The simplest way to accommodate these requirements is to add native sidecar containers into the mix.
+The simplest way to meet these requirements is by introducing native sidecar containers.
-Each Sophora server now has its own postgres instance that it can easily connect to.
+With this setup, each Sophora server now includes its own PostgreSQL instance.
 Read more about native sidecar containers [here](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).

 Add a native sidecar container using the following configuration: